Zhonghandi: Description

 The memorial hall contains four exhibition rooms that narrate Lee's life and the history of Singapore through images and text.
 A bronze statue depicting Deng Xiaoping and Lee Kuan Yew shaking hands recreates the moment of Deng's first visit to Singapore in 1978.
+A small figurine of Lee Kwan Yew and his wife Kwa Geok Choo is exhibited in the residence.